 However, there is the fact that you don’t know how to confront creditors and the reporting agencies regarding the errors.
-More so, you might not even believe that you can sufficiently support your claim in the right channels.
-If you think that you can’t successfully dispute an erroneous report on your own, then you might need the services of a credit repair company.
+You might not even believe that you can sufficiently support your claim in the right channels.
+If you think that you can’t successfully dispute an erroneous report on your own, then you might need help.

-3. The Volume of Negative Items – Generally, more mistakes on the credit report will lead to massive changes on your score.
+Generally, more mistakes on the credit report will lead to massive changes on your score.
 However, the process of disputing the report becomes more tedious if you raise more than a handful of mistakes.
-Naturally, the arbiter or the reporting agency itself would want proof that there was a mistake and these factual errors should be neatly compiled and prepared for cross-referencing purposes.
+Naturally, the agency would want proof that there was a mistake.
+These factual errors should also be neatly compiled and prepared for cross-referencing purposes.

 If you have a few mistakes that need correcting, then doing the repair process on your own would be recommended.
-If the mistakes are more than 5 and could potentially change your score by several hundred points, then a credit repair company’s services would be necessary.
+If the mistakes could potentially change your score by several hundred points, then help would be necessary.